-Look for stories to tell.
 The story you write about your beauty product can be a great enticement and also establish credibility.
 Talk about the inspiration behind its creation or describe the obstacles overcome to produce this product.

 Maybe you created a skin care product because of problems you had with your own skin.
 Or maybe you visited some remote village in Japan to learn the beauty secrets of geisha girls.
-Or perhaps you’ve designed a line of cosmetics for women of mixed ethnicities because you had trouble finding the right products for your medium-brown skin.
+Or perhaps you’ve designed a line of cosmetics for women of mixed ethnicity because you had trouble finding the right products for your medium-brown skin.

-Or, like the example I mentioned in the beginning, you wanted to introduce Germany’s best moisturizer line to Americans.
+Or, like the example I mentioned in the beginning, maybe you wanted to introduce Germany’s best moisturizer line to Americans.

 If possible, include photos or videos of the person speaking for your testimonials, endorsements and product reviews.
-Even better is if your picture includes the customer using your product.
-Visuals will attract the eye and add credibility to the positive reviews.
-Post on your website and also use in your printed marketing materials.
+Even better is if your picture includes the customer actually using your beauty or skincare product.

 In addition to the copy on your website, one of the best ways to promote your products is with a blog.
 Beauty blogs are some of the most popular blogs being published these days.

 Writing weekly or even daily posts about your area of beauty expertise — or having a freelance beauty ghostwrite them for you — will position you as an authority on the subject while also reminding your customers of the products you sell.
 A blog can also serve as an excellent vehicle for introducing new beauty, cosmetic, skin care and hair care products.